masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **display()** is blocked untill **y()** completed it's task.

-Same to **x()** keeping wait the execution of **y()** where **x()** itself not yet finished it's task.
+Same to **x()** keeping wait the execution of **y()** where **x()** itself not yet finished the task.

-This time-consuming execution which can block it's following instruction may happen for the reason of any external **API call** or any **I/O operation** or any server end **dB connection** request or other similar reasons.
+This **time-consuming** execution which can block it's following instruction may happen for the reason of any external **API call** or any **I/O operation** or any server end **dB connection** request or other similar issues.

 ##### Synchronous:
-In javascript code within the synchronous calls, all the work is done line by line one after another i.e. the first task is executed then the second task is executed, no matter how much time one task will take.
+In javascript code within the synchronous calls, all the work is done line by line one after another.
+The first task is executed then the second task is executed, no matter how much time one task will take.
 When one thread is locked, the thread following it in line is blocked.
 After escaping from block, execution will start for the next instruction.
 Look at this two illustrations below.
 ```javascript
     // Example 1
     const func1 = () => {